oumaimaDevKs/oumaimaDevKs/README.md

 ## Fun Fact

 I'm always experimenting with new design techniques and web development frameworks.
 I love turning creative ideas into functional, user-friendly websites.
-Whether it's learning a new coding language or exploring the latest design trends,
-I'm always excited to expand my skills and push my boundaries!
+Whether it's learning a new coding language or exploring the latest design trends, I'm always excited to expand my skills and push my boundaries!

 ---

-✨ Feel free to explore my repositories, and don’t hesitate to reach out if you have any questions or collaboration ideas.
+✨ Feel free to explore my repositories, and don’t hesitate to reach out if you have any questions or collaboration ideas.✨

 ## 🌐 Socials: